jkingportfolio/CI_PP3_Taco_Trailer/README.md

 18. As the site owner, I would want to be able to access a list of pending orders.
 19. As the site owner, I would want the registered users information to be saved to a google sheets file.
 20. As the site owner, I would want orders to be saved to a google sheets file.
-21. As the site owner, I would want the user to get feedback in the case of invalid input.
+21. As the site owner, I would want the user to get feedback based on their input.
 22. As the site owner, I would want the app to have security features.

 ### User Manual